nontan-rh/proction/README.md

 # Proction

-An ergonomic, resource-aware, dataflow-processing library.
+An ergonomic, resource-aware, dataflow processing library for any purpose.

 ## About

-Proction is a utility library for computation-heavy tasks that provides:
+Proction is a utility library for versatile dataflow-based tasks that provides:

 - Fine-grained resource management
 - Parallel processing with fine-grained control